PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

   .. method:: DNSCryptCert:getTSEnd() -> int

-    Return the date the certificate is valid from, as a Unix timestamp.
+    Return the date that the certificate is valid from, as a Unix timestamp.

   .. method:: DNSCryptCert:getTSStart() -> int

-    Return the date the certificate is valid until (inclusive), as a Unix timestamp
+    Return the date that the certificate is valid until (inclusive), as a Unix timestamp

 Certificate Pairs
 -----------------